Steel's Programme: Evidential Framework, the Core and Ultimate-L: Concluding Remarks and Ways Forward

 \section{Concluding Remarks and Ways Forward}

-Based on what one can prove in the theory $\mathsf{MV}_T$, where $T=\mathsf{ZFC}$+`there exists a proper class of extendible cardinals', and some potential strengthenings, we have assessed the prospects of what we have called Steel's Programme, and of the corresponding philosophical position that Steel has called Weak Absolutism, and we have called Core Universism.
+Based on what one can prove in the theory $\mathsf{MV}_T$, where $T=\mathsf{ZFC}$+`there exists a proper class of extendible cardinals', and further potential strengthenings, we have assessed the prospects of what we have called Steel's Programme, and of the corresponding philosophical position that we have called Core Universism.

 Our tentative conclusion is that there might still be a long way to go before the view that the core is Ultimate-$L$ and, consequently, that $V$=Ultimate-$L$ is the ultimate axiom for the Core Universist, gets fully validated; meanwhile, as is clear, $V$=Ultimate-$L$ might ultimately be accepted on entirely different grounds.